How to apply for the ‘long’ boat building course

 We do not believe that formal qualifications or any form of test are helpful in assessing whether candidates will complete the 40 week course successfully.
 We look for a mature attitude, motivation and a clear enthusiasm and willingness to pursue the highest standards.
 Application and dedication to attaining the skills are key, regardless of whether people want to use the skills to work in the marine industry, are taking a sabbatical or learning purely for their own satisfaction.

 All potential ‘long’ course students are asked to send a simple cv and to visit the Academy.
 You will be taken on a tour of the workshops, giving you the opportunity to see what work is being produced and what boats are being built.
 You will be introduced to staff and students and, if you are interested in living ‘on-site’, will be shown

 Your visit will last between two and three hours.
-If you are a suitable candidate Yvonne will offer you a place at the end of the interview and give you a booking form (booking forms for longer courses are not available on-line).
+If you are a suitable candidate the Director or Principal will offer you a place at the end of the interview and give you a booking form (booking forms for longer courses are not available online).
 Once you have visited us and received a booking form you are eligible to reserve a place on any future course that has free places.
 We take bookings for courses no more than one year ahead.

 Please telephone us on 01297 445545 or email firstname.lastname@example.org to make an appointment for interview.

 If for any reason you cannot attend for interview in person we ask you to send us a simple cv.
 If you are a suitable candidate we will ask you to make an appointment for a telephone interview.
 On the prearranged day at the prearranged time the Director or Principal will, when you telephone, conduct an interview.
 If the interview is satisfactory you will be offered a place on the course and sent an application form.